What Are The Signs Of Loneliness And Symptoms You Shouldnt Ignore?

 Reviewer Juan Angel

-If you find yourself surrounded by "stuff," then you may be attempting to fill the void that loneliness is creating in your life.
-If you find that you legitimately love your "stuff" the way a grown man "loves" his car, then you may be trying to make up for lack of personal connections by connecting with your "stuff" instead.
+If you find yourself surrounded by stuff, you may be attempting to fill the void that loneliness is creating in your life.
+If you find that you legitimately love your possessions the way a grown man loves his car, then you may be trying to make up for a lack of personal connections by connecting with material items instead.

-Many studies have shown that it is infinitely healthier to spend your money on experiences, rather than "stuff."
-Take the money that you would have spent on your Funko Pop collection and buy yourself a plane ticket to Hawaii, or another dream destination that you've always wanted to visit.
-Sure, "stuff" can be nice, but nothing makes up for the sights, smells, and sounds of a location that you will be able to recall in your memories forever.
+Many studies have shown that it is infinitely healthier to spend your money on experiences rather than stuff.
+Take the money you would have spent on your widescreen television and buy a plane ticket to Hawaii instead.
+Sure, stuff can be nice, but nothing makes up for the sights, smells, and sounds of a location you will be able to recall in your memories forever.

 On a related note, did you know that you can have clutter foods?
 Oprah.com published an article back in 2008 that dealt with the subject of people stocking up on food for a variety of reasons that have nothing to do with food and everything to do with filling a void.

-The article refers to one such food as "aspirational food," which is the kind of food you buy when you want to be a different person than you are, and the food ends up sitting in your pantry.
-For instance, a mother who aspires to make more homecooked meals for her family stocks up on the ingredients to do so, but the ingredients gather dust while they run out for fast food.
+The article refers to one such food as "aspirational food," which is the kind of food you buy when you want to be a different person.
+For instance, a mother aspires to make more home-cooked meals for her family stocks up on the ingredients to do so, but the ingredients gather dust while they run out for fast food.

 Another kind of clutter food is referred to in the article as "entertainment food."
-These are the food items that you like to have on hand in case someone stops by and you need to entertain your guest.
-The problem is that you have had the same food in your pantry for years now and have not hosted even one party.
-Either find a way to host that party already, or toss the food.
-It's doing no one any good just sitting in the pantry, taking up space and serving as a reminder that no one comes over anymore.
+These are the food items that you like to have on hand in case someone stops by and you need to entertain your guests.
+The problem is that you've had the same food in your pantry for years now and not hosted even one party.
+Either find a way to host the party already or toss the food.
+It's doing no one any good just sitting in the pantry, taking up space, and serving as a reminder that no one comes over anymore.

 When you're lonely, you may want nothing more than to curl up with hot cocoa or a hot cup of coffee after a nice hot shower.
-Of course, these things can always be a pleasant kind of getaway, but it is the severity with which you do these things that matter.
+Of course, these things can always be a pleasant experience, but it is the severity with which you do them that matter.
 For instance, people who are suffering from loneliness tend to take longer and hotter showers, and they take more showers and baths than what may be considered the norm.

-These things can also be a great way to combat loneliness, so if they make you feel better, then, by all means, do them.
+These comforts can be a great way to combat loneliness, so if they make you feel better, then by all means, do them.
 But if you find them to be less of a temporary fix and more of a steady crutch, then it's time to attack the cause of the problem and seek treatment for your loneliness.

-Do you find that you are constantly getting sick?
-Are you always getting over a cold, only to get hit right after with another one?
+Do you find you are constantly getting sick?
+Are you always getting over a cold, only to get hit right after with another?
 This may be because your stress levels are consistently high with no way to release that stress.

 This is an ironic symptom of loneliness.
-You would think that surrounding yourself with people makes you more likely to get sick because of all the potential germs you would be encountering.
-But, as it turns out, humans fundamentally need other humans to have a healthy immune system, so isolating yourself from people makes you sicker than being with a crowd of friends (even if one of them happens to be sick).
+You would think that surrounding yourself with people makes you more likely to get sick because of all the potential germs you'd be encountering.
+But as it turns out, humans fundamentally need other humans to have a healthy immune system, so isolating yourself from people makes you sicker than being with a crowd of friends (even if they happen to be carrying germs).